PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/are_leaders_actual_leaders.md

 ## TODO

-Can people most people in leadership positions be called leaders or are they just people that are in a position of leadership?
+Can most people in leadership positions be called leaders or are they just people that are in a position of leadership?